Personal Finance

 iStock

 Our evaluations and opinions are not influenced by our advertising relationships, but we may earn a commission from our partners’ links.
-This content is created independently from TIME’s editorial staff.
+This content is created by TIME Stamped, under TIME’s direction and produced in accordance with TIME’s editorial guidelines and overseen by TIME’s editorial staff.
 Learn more about it.

-updated: May 19, 2024
+updated: July 19, 2024

 UTMA is an acronym for a piece of state-level legislation called the “Uniform Transfer to Minors Act.”
 It allows minors to receive gifts from adults without the aid of a specific guardian or trustee.
 The act has replaced the Uniform Gift to Minors Act (UGMA) in all 50 states plus the District of Columbia, with South Carolina the last to do so, in March 2022.